 - Faculty members (including learning specialists and sessional instructors) and department heads are eligible for nomination.

-- Academic administrators, such as Presidents, Vice-Presidents, Vice-Provosts, and Deans are not eligible.
+- Academic administrators, such as Presidents, Vice-Presidents, Vice-Provosts, Deans and Associate Deans are not eligible.
 Faculty members who have not been administrators for at least one year are eligible for nomination.

 - Re-nominations of previously unsuccessful nominees are welcomed and encouraged.